 - • What I'm going to have for my next meal.
 Or for a snack.
 Mmmm, food.

 - • Words, definitions of words, and spellings of words.
 I like to craft my sentences carefully and I also love to memorize quotes.

 - • Going to a Mountain View restaurant, talking about anything and everything under the sun, and quickly resolving any disputed facts with Wikipedia.
 (Oh, the blessings and curses of smart-phones).

 - • Making dinner at home and watching the latest in the Netflix queue.
 For example, "My Neighbor Totoro."

 - • Eating dinner with a small group of friends, where 2 <= "small" <= 6.
 We enjoy inviting friends over and cooking for them.

-Other favorite weekend activities of mine: visiting the farmers' market; jogging (I run half-marathons to raise money for the Crohn's and Colitis Foundation of America); working in my small but abundant vegetable garden; doing laundry; calling a faraway friend on the phone; doing an art or cooking project (homemade birthday cards and homemade jam are two of my specialties).
+Other favorite weekend activities of mine: visiting the farmers' market; running (I run half-marathons to raise money for the Crohn's and Colitis Foundation of America, and have surprised myself by getting fast enough to win prizes); working in my small but abundant vegetable garden; doing laundry; calling a faraway friend on the phone; doing an art or cooking project (homemade birthday cards and homemade jam are two of my specialties).